kevin-kaixu/partnet-symh/README.md

 ### Explanation with an Example

 We use a chair as an example to illustrate how our data is organized.
-This chapter is specifically divided into two parts to elaborate the example.
-In the first part, we will use a figure to illustrate how to represent a model with a partnet tree.
-In the second part, we will explain the details of each folder.
+We first show a figure to illustrate how to represent a part-based model with a symmetry hierarchy.
+We then explain the details of data organization.

 #### 1. Representing the model with a partnet tree
 ![image](https://github.com/PeppaZhu/PartNet_Dataset/blob/master/pictures/picture15.png)